Edward Lloyd (tenor): The early 1890s in London

 Lloyd was very active during the heyday of George Bernard Shaw's reviewing days.
 Shaw thought Lloyd in his best vein in Mendelssohn's St. Paul at the Crystal Palace in November 1889; in June 1890 he found the massed performance (3000 executants) an ordeal, but thought Edward Lloyd sang 'without a fault', when Watkin Mills and Mme Patey were in excellent form and Mme Albani her usual self.
 Shaw despised the massed festivals, but usually much admired Lloyd.
 In June 1891 at Crystal Palace, if Santley was the hero of the hour, Lloyd was delightful in Love in her eyes sits playing and in one of the Chandos Anthems.
 But he was out of sorts for The enemy said on the following night, though he had to repeat it, and sustained his reputation.

-Lloyd was good again at Birmingham in October, and in a Mozart concert aria in the December centenary celebration.
-In June 1892 a proposed Crystal Palace performance of Handel's Samson was substituted by the familiar Judas Maccabaeus to spare Lloyd the difficulty of the new role.
+Lloyd was good again at Birmingham in October 1891, and in a Mozart concert aria in the December centenary celebration.
+He traveled to the New York in April 1892 where he began a concert tour of cities on the Eastern Coast of North America at Madison Square Garden with oratorio soprano Anna Mooney Burch.

+In June 1892 Lloyd proposed Crystal Palace performance of Handel's Samson was substituted by the familiar Judas Maccabaeus to spare Lloyd the difficulty of the new role.
 However the Judas came off well, with the usual line-up of Santley, Lloyd, Albani and Patey.
 He appeared on 2 December 1893 at the official opening of the Queen's Hall, in Mendelssohn's Hymn of Praise, with Mme Albani and Margaret Hoare, under the direction of Frederick Cowen.
 In 1894 it was again Love in her eyes which Lloyd sang to perfection, though again he, Mme Albani, Ben Davies and Nellie Melba all had to accord first place in popular esteem to Charles Santley, who received stupendous applause.
 On Jubilee Sunday 1897 he performed the Mendelssohn Hymn of Praise with Mme Albani and Agnes Nicholls.